To Be Announced: Group announcement and coalition announcement

 The logics GAL and CAL are related in interesting ways.
 As mentioned in Example \ref{ex.four}, if all agents $A$ together can achieve $\phi$ in GAL, then obviously as well in CAL, as there are no remaining agents to counteract it: On the other hand, if the empty coalition $\emptyset$ can achieve $\phi$ in CAL, then $\phi$ will be true after any GAL announcement: Continuing along that line, as this is equivalent to $\caldia{!_\emptyset} \phi \imp \dia{!_\emptyset}[!_A] \phi$, it was conjectured \cite{hvd.wollic:2012} that the CAL quantifier might be definable in terms of the GAL quantifier as follows.

-This schema can be paraphrased as: there is something that the agents in $G$ can say no matter what the agents not in $G$ say simultaneously, iff there there is something that the agents in $G$ can say no matter what the agents not in $G$ say subsequently.

-If the conjecture had been true, GAL would have been at least as expressive as CAL.
+This schema can be paraphrased as follows: \begin{quote} {\em There is something that the agents in $G$ can say no matter what the agents not in $G$ say simultaneously and after which $\phi$, iff there is something that the agents in $G$ can say no matter what the agents not in $G$ say subsequently and after which $\phi$.} \end{quote} If the conjecture had been true, GAL would have been at least as expressive as CAL, because we can then see the language of GAL as a fragment of the language of CAL.
 Then, showing that GAL is as expressive as CAL would have seemed within reach.
 However, the conjecture is false \cite{GalimullinAA19}.
-It is false because non-bisimilar states can become bisimilar after an announcement (we recall the discussion on APAL with memory \cite{BaltagOS18}).
+It is false because non-bisimilar states can become bisimilar after an announcement (we recall the discussion on APAL with memory \cite{BaltagOS18} in Section \ref{sec.memory} on page \pageref{sec.memory}).
 The agents not involved in that announcement are then no longer able to distinguish between those states in a subsequent announcement.
 However, they might have been able to prevent such states becoming indistinguishable if they could have made a simultaneous announcement, as in the following example.

 \begin{example} Consider the models below for a single variable $p$.
+As before, $p$ is false in the $0$ states and true in the $1$ states.
 As usual we assume transitivity of the accessibility relation.
-Note that in model $M$ formula $\Box_a \neg p$ is only true in state $v$, so that this formula (or its negation $\Dia_a p$) is distinguishing between $v$ and the complement of $v$.
+Note that in model $M$ formula $\Box_a \neg p$ is distinguishing for state $v$.